Amogh-G-K/DSA-Problems-Tracker/README.md

     npm run build
     ```
 2. The compiled files will be located in the `dist` directory.
 Upload the contents of this directory to your hosting provider.

----

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.